-Let’s say you work out a 20 year investment plan that ends up with you sipping Sake on some sandy beach when you retire.
+Let’s say you work out a 20-year investment plan that ends up with you sipping Sake on some sandy beach when you retire.
 You look at a number of 20-year periods and see that the historical worst-case is a loss of 40% for an all-equity portfolio.
-That’s too steep for you so you select a portfolio with less potential risk – and lower historical worst-case losses.
+That’s too steep for you.
+So you select a portfolio with less potential risk – and lower historical worst-case losses.

 Everything runs great – until the market takes off.
 At this point, left to your own devices, you get greedy and put everything into the market.
-The moment you do that, your risk skyrockets and if things don’t turn out, you might get wiped out.
+The moment you do that, your risk skyrockets.
+And if things don’t turn out, you might get wiped out.

-4. We know what works.
+4. A Financial adviser should know what works.